GET ORDAINED

 Even though the ceremony is remote, it's still just as special as an in-person wedding and carries with it the same weight.
 You'll want to make sure that you're prepared to give the couple a memory to last a lifetime.

 It’s the couple’s responsibility to obtain the marriage license.
-They can do this completely online from anywhere in the world!
-There are no residency or citizenship requirements.
+They can do this completely online from anywhere in the world by applying through the Utah County Online Marriage Application page, and there are no residency or citizenship requirements.

-Your job will be to officiate the ceremony and then sign and file the marriage license electronically.
+As the officiant, job is to officiate the ceremony and then sign and file the marriage license electronically.
 The marriage license is only valid for 32 days so it's important to perform the ceremony within that time frame.

 After performing the ceremony, the officiant (that's you!) will use this URL to submit the information necessary to finalize and file the marriage certificate.